AlbanyCanCodeCourses/JSFrameworks2024/exercises/06-text-input/README.md

 If the guess is correct, a message indicating the user's victory is displayed.

 You must use the `useState()` hook to solve this problem.

+You must use _controlled inputs_ to solve this problem.

 ![](GuessTheNumber.png)